 - developing effective plans for growing stronger through your conflict, and

-- making meaningful lifestyle choices & changes that emphasize a commitment to value based boundaries.
+- making meaningful lifestyle choices & changes that emphasize a commitment to value centered living and agency.